VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 *Hesperos* will use **Akanthai: Curtain Call** to close the fight.
 Every player will be tethered to a *Thorn* with **Dark IV**.
 The tethers need to be popped in a specific order:
 + Players with the lowest duration will break their tethers first.
-Reminder that duration are 12, 22, 32 and 42 seconds.
+Reminder that durations are 12, 22, 32 and 42 seconds.
 + A DPS will start first, then it will alternate between a Tank/Healer and DPS.

-While the tethers are breaking, *Hesperos* will cast **Hell's Sting**.
-Move out of it then move in when the first attack is done to avoid the second.
+While the 1st and 5th tethers are breaking, *Hesperos* will cast **Hell's Sting**.
+Move out of it then move in after the first attack is done to avoid the second set of cones.
 </div>